markfinger/python-js-host/README.md

 To allow a manager to spawn instances automatically, set the `USE_MANAGER` setting to `True`.

-If you are writing functions to be used on hosts, you will receive more immediate feedback by using hosts that you have manually started yourself.
+If you are writing functions to be used on hosts, be aware that manually starting hosts will provide easier access to the hosts output streams and debugging functionalities.
 Refer to [js-host's CLI usage](https://github.com/markfinger/js-host#cli-usage) to manually start a host.

-Note: managers should only be used in development environments.
+Note: managers should only ever be used in development environments.
 Do **not** use the manager in production.
-Please refer to the [usage in production](#usage-in-production) section before configuring your production environment.
+Please refer to the [usage in production](#usage-in-production) section before configuring your environment.

 #### Under the hood

 Managers are spun up via a child process of your python process.
-The child process blocks the python process until the manager has been spawned in a third process which is completely detached from your python process.
+The child process blocks python until the manager has been spawned in a third process which is completely detached from python.
 Using a detached process allows the manager and its hosts to persist even when your python process has restarted or exited.

 Once a manager is running, it starts listening for incoming requests which indicate that your python process wants it to spawn a new js-host using a particular config file.
 Once the new instance has been spawned, the python process asks the manager to register a new connection to the host.

-When your python process exits, it quickly sends a disconnect signal to the manager, notifying the manager that any hosts spawned by your python process are no longer required.
-When a spawned host no longer has ony open connections, the manager will wait for 5 seconds for any new connections to be opened.
+When your python process exits, it sends a disconnect signal to the manager, notifying it that any hosts spawned by your python process are no longer required.
+When a spawned host no longer has ony open connections, the manager waits for 5 seconds to allow any new connections to be opened.
 If the time period expires and no new connections have been opened, the manager will stop the host's process.

+When all of a manager's hosts have been disconnected and stopped, the manager will stop its own process.
+This enables the manager to clean up after itself, and prevents rogue processes from running in the background.

-This connect/disconnect method enables your python process to hook in to persistent JS environments which survive even when your python process has restarted.
+The connect/disconnect method enables your python process to hook in to persistent JS environments which survive even when your python has restarted.
 Maintaining persistent environments enables you to integrate JS technologies which have a high startup cost that should only be incurred once.
 A typical use-case where this optimisation provides massive performance improvements is integrating a compiler - such as webpack or browserify - which have a sizable startup overhead as they parse all of your files.

-When all of a manager's hosts have been disconnected and stopped, the manager will stop its own process.
-This enables the manager to clean up after itself, and prevents rogue processes from running in the background.

 #### Quirks

-Be aware that managers introduce some quirks that you should be aware of:
+Be aware that managers introduce some behaviour that you should be aware of:

 - Managers and hosts are pooled based on the path to your config file.
 If you open a python shell which triggers a connection to a host, the manager will not stop the host until your shell has